How Charlize Theron Is Teaching Her Kids to Give Back

 To put things simply, "We just try!" she added.
 "We just try to be of good service to our community."

 And she certainly succeeds!
-Wednesday's event—held at the Africa Center in New York City—was all about raising money for the 12-year-old charity, which supports the youth of her home country whose lives have been affected by HIV/AIDs.
+Tuesday's event—held at the Africa Center in New York City—was all about raising money for the 12-year-old charity, which supports the youth of her home country whose lives have been affected by HIV/AIDs.

 "Tonight is a celebration of all things South Africa," the actress told E!
 News.
 "So, the Charlize Theron Africa Outreach Project launched in 2007, 12 years ago, in order to invest in young people in Africa and their ability to keep themselves safe from HIV and AIDs."